How to Handle Line Weights and Type Weights

 Line weights in a flood of ink (whether the line is the chipboard showing through or a different ink color) should be no less than 1 pt.

-Type weights are trickier to judge, since every font is designed differently.
+Type sizes are trickier to judge since every font is designed differently.

-A general rule would be to keep type weight no smaller than 6 pt outside of a flood of ink and no smaller than 8 pt inside of a flood of ink.
+A general rule would be to keep type size no smaller than 6 pt outside of a flood of ink and no smaller than 8 pt inside of a flood of ink.

-Graphics within a flood may need to be viewed by us for feedback and recommendations.
-There are just too many variables!
+Graphics within a flood can be viewed by us for feedback and recommendations.

 You can reach us here if you have any questions.